j605/blog/content/books/index.md

 So my plan is to list the books I've read and try to do reviews if possible.

 # Currently Reading
+* Whose Story Is This? by Rebecca Solnit.
-* Beloved by Toni Morrison.
+* Infectious Greed by Frank Partnoy.
 * The Women Who Walked Into Doors by Roddy Doyle.

 # Read
 * [i want 2 do project. tell me wat 2 do](http://www.shakthimaan.com/what-to-do.html) by Shakthi Kannan.
 * Learning Optimism by Martin E. P. Seligman.
+* Beloved by Toni Morrison.
+* Cinderella Liberator by Rebecca Solnit.

 # Shelved
 * The Sigma Protocol by Robert Ludlum.
 (Gotten bored of the genre for now)